lucasnoman/JavaScript30/JS30_Days/readme.md

 ### ✅ JS and CSS Clock - [ToCode](./JS_and_CSS_Clock/)

-- Now, using JS Date object, setInterval and some tricks with CSS, Wes taught how to rotate the clock hands according to browser time zone.
+- Using JS Date object, setInterval and some tricks with CSS, Wes taught how to rotate the clock hands according to browser time zone.

 ### ✅ CSS Variables - [ToCode](./CSS_Variables/)

-- Besides having learned how to use 'data' property on HTML tags and JS code, we used it to receive a value who were used as suffix to change the 'input range' via JS.
+- In addition to having learned how to use 'data' property on HTML tags and JS code, we used it to receive a value who were used as suffix to change the 'input range' via JS.

-### ❌ Array Cardio Day 1
+### ✅ Array Cardio Day 1

+- A series of exercise for training array functions.

 ### ❌ Flex Panel Gallery